 "It could forcefully be argued that geology and the broader fields of the earth sciences are the most important sciences for the 21st century, because humanity has only this one planet as a home, and if we render it unsuitable for human habitation we are all in serious trouble."
 (Alvarez and Leitao (2010), Geology 38, 231-234

-The earth sciences span and integrate the five major Earth systems: the Atmosphere, the Oceans, the Soils, the Organisms and the Solid Earth both past and present.
-The earth sciences curriculum at Dickinson College provides students with experiences that foster critical thinking about these systems, so that students make connections among the systems and can understand how they impact humans now and in the future.
+The earth sciences span and integrate the five major Earth systems: the atmosphere, the oceans, the soils, the organisms and the solid earth both past and present.
+The earth sciences curriculum at Dickinson provides students with experiences that foster critical thinking about these systems, so that students make connections among the systems and can understand how they impact humans now and in the future.
 We do this in a variety of ways like providing opportunities for deeper understanding through lecture and discussion, experimental and analytical laboratory work, fieldwork and independent study and research.
 We prepare students for the challenges of providing mineral, energy and water resources sustainably, mitigating environmental pollution and hazards and informing the public about the challenges ahead through teaching, research and community engagement.

-The Earth Sciences department stresses the importance of international travel experience for field work which is vital for an Earth Scientist to acquire an appreciation of the global nature of our science and its application to sustainability issues.
-Through your Earth Sciences major you will take to heart that NIMBY (Not In My Back Yard) is more appropriately NOMP (i.e., Not On My Planet)!
+The Department of Earth Sciences stresses the importance of international travel experience for fieldwork, which is vital for an earth scientist to acquire an appreciation of the global nature of our science and its application to sustainability issues.
+Through your earth sciences major you will take to heart that NIMBY (Not In My Back Yard) is more appropriately NOMP (Not On My Planet)!